 The Master of Environmental Horticulture (MEH) degree is a coursework-based degree, focused on restoration, horticulture and environmental management.
 This program is an applied degree with an emphasis on real-world problem-solving, and the products that may be created in lieu of a formal thesis include management plans, designed experiments, actual installations, web utilities, vegetation assessments and others.
 The holder of an MEH degree may proceed on in academia if they choose.
-View requirements for the MEH degree on the MEH Green Sheet and more SEFS graduate school forms.
+View requirements for the MEH degree on the MEH Program of Study Form and more SEFS graduate school forms.

 PLEASE NOTE: MEH and MFR students do not receive funding from the School of Environmental and Forest Sciences upon admission.

 The Master of Environmental Horticulture (MEH) program is not accepting students for the 2020-2021 academic year.